biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-dex.md

 - Connect to a user wallet and get their address,
 - Fetching Spot and Derivative markets and their orderbooks,
 - Placing market orders on both spot and a derivative market,
-- View all positions for an Injective address.
+- View all positions for an Biyaliquid address.

 ## Setup

 First, configure your desired UI framework.
 You can find more details on the configuration here.

 To get started with the dex, we need to setup the API clients and the environment.
-To build our DEX we are going to query data from both the Injective Chain and the Indexer API.
+To build our DEX we are going to query data from both the Biyaliquid Chain and the Indexer API.
 In this example, we are going to use the existing **Testnet** environment.

 Let's first setup some of the classes we need to query the data.